vechain/connex/doc/api.md

 ### Create a ticker

-Ticker is an concept that describes chain increment, when there is new block added to the chain, tickers will be triggered.This API will create an ticker which has a function that creates an promise that will resolve when it's triggered, please be noted that it never rejects.
+Ticker is a concept that describes chain increment when there is new block added to the chain, tickers will be triggered.
+This API will create a ticker which has a function that creates a promise that will resolve when it's triggered, please be noted that it never rejects.

 Returns `Thor.Ticker`